 OVERVIEW

-Coco Cay is a private island leased by Royal Caribbean Cruises Ltd, which is a frequent port of call on cruise to the Caribbean and/or the Bahamas by ships of Royal Caribbean International, Celebrity Cruises and occasionally other lines.
+Coco Cay is a private island leased by Royal Caribbean Cruises Ltd, which is a frequent port of call on cruises to the Caribbean and/or the Bahamas by ships of Royal Caribbean International, Celebrity Cruises and Azamara Club Cruises.

 One of the small islands and cays that make up the Berry Islands, Coco Cay is located in the Bahamas and is approximately 50 miles north of Nassau.
 The neighboring island is Great Stirrup Cay, which is easily